rkotze/eye_drops/README.md

 ## Optional switches

-- `mix eye_drops --include_tasks "unit_tests,acceptance"` provide the id of tasks to watch instead of all
+- `mix eye_drops --include-tasks "unit_tests,acceptance"` provide the id of tasks to watch instead of all

 ### If using vagrant